CAPSTONE-2018/foodbank/docs/Uploading Files.md

 # Uploading a File to the Database
   * We were able to figure it out inside a project we did in software engineering but didn't have enough time to implement it in this project.
 I will provide the source code and what files to implement it in.
+Where you see CORRECT PAth, you are going to have to change that to the correct path.
   * Inside the controller add:

     ```ruby